IsmailOuazzani/AtomicAI/README.md

 The model is currently able to overfit on a small part of the dataset(3000 boards), but not on larger datasets (100 000 boards).
 Therefore we need a more complex neural net.

-Latest test: ran on 500 000 boards from games where both players had elo greater than 1500, with 1000 games per file, batch size 500, learning rate 0.01 and on 7 epochs.
-It took 4289 seconds, or 71.5 minutes to run the entire atomicdeep.py code.
+Latest test: ran on 1 000 000 boards from games where both players had elo greater than 1500, with 5000 games per file, batch size 1000, learning rate 0.01 and on 20 epochs.
+It took about 1h40mins to run the entire atomicdeep.py code.

 | ![err](model_error.png) | ![loss](model_loss.png) | ![acc](model_acc.png) |
 |-----------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|